susanruimingao/pstR/README.md

 conda install -c bioconda cd-hit

+The scripts "checkPhasterServer.py" and "cdHitClstr2table.pl" which are writen by Marco, will be callded from home directory in this R version pipeline.

 #If the python version is incompatible, the qiime environment can be created separately
 conda install -c qiime2 qiime2